How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Once the new configuration is perfected, the whole team can make the switch.
 Only when the staff is completely satisfied the old configuration can be dismissed.

-By building this flexibility into the transition, the migration is ultimately made far easier and far safer.
+By building this flexibility into the transition, the migration is ultimately made far easier and safer.

 At this point, you know about the types of migrations and the dangers they come along with.

-Now it’s time to show you exactly how to migrate your Jira safely to a new server (or cloud).
+Now it’s time to show you exactly how to migrate your Jira safely to a new data center (or cloud).

 A heads up, this part is a bit technical.
 So if you’re not a Jira administrator, be warned.